CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 Dare Brawley, Assistant Director, Center for Spatial Research
 dare.brawley (at) columbia.edu
 office hours by appointment

 TA: Nadine Fattaleh
 nf2337 (at) columbia.edu
-office hours by appointment
+office hours: Monday 9-11 (email for an appointment)

 ## Description

 This course provides an introduction to the critical use of geographic information systems (GIS) and the use of spatial methods for urban humanities research.